edX Online

 • Build a strong scientific foundation in human biology, metabolism, and dietetics.

-• Improve energy, sleep, and focus through balanced eating.
+• Improve your energy, sleep, and focus with a balanced diet.

 Browse online Nutrition Certificates